13DeAnda/wordScramble/README.md

 # wordScramble
-a simple word scramble game
+a simple word scramble game Using Angular

 to run the aplication